Hood By Air: Growth and recognition (2009–2014)

 Shortly afterwards, in September 2013, Hood By Air presented its first runway show, held at New York's Milk Studios.
 Presenting the brand's FW13 collection, Oliver cemented HBA's reputation for genre-blending and cross-cultural reference with a collection that paired bold graphics with progressive cut-and-sew pieces, and runway appearances from A$AP Rocky and performance artist, boychild [link], amongst the models cast for the show.

 As Hood By Air continued to show its collections in a runway setting, the brand signed with fashion publicists, PR Consulting.
 Soon after, Hood By Air presented its first collection in Paris.
 The RTW Spring 2015 collection presented was billed as part two of what HBA had already unveiled at New York Fashion Week, with an emphasis on womenswear.
 The show invite – a lace-trimmed thong – signalled as much.
-“This is a ‘femme’ take on the energy we produced in New York,” Oliver said of the show.
-“It's flashier, with details that are louder, to show off a little bit.”
+"This is a 'femme' take on the energy we produced in New York," Oliver said of the show.
+"It's flashier, with details that are louder, to show off a little bit."

 In October 2014 MoMA PopRally presented Id, a party performance and multimedia installation by Hood By Air, held at the Museum of Modern Art.
-The event was billed as “a performance masquerading as a party...
-Id is an interactive, semi-virtual experience that includes a theatre, a live stream, and a "humannequin" installation” and featured performances by boychild and Mykki Blanco.
+The event was billed as "a performance masquerading as a party...
+Id is an interactive, semi-virtual experience that includes a theatre, a live stream, and a "humannequin" installation" and featured performances by boychild and Mykki Blanco.

 Hood By Air was awarded the inaugural LVMH Special Jury Prize in 2014.
+In 2014, Hood By Air joined the New Guards Group.